deciduously/hunt-the-wumpus/post.md

     }
   }
 ```

+Don't forget to remove the underscore from `_msg` in the parameter list!

 The great thing about using an `enum` for your messages is that the compiler won't let you miss any when you `match` on them - it must be exhaustive.
 We also get to easily destructure the variant.
 This pattern is not unlike what Elm offers.
 You just need to make sure each match arm returns a boolean - or if you like, you can simply return `true` after the `match` block.
 Controlling on a per-message basis may allow for more granular performance control - some messages may not require a re-render.